Firefox-21.0

 Installation of Firefox

 The configuration of Firefox is accomplished by creating a mozconfig file containing the desired configuration options.
 A default mozconfig is created below.
-To see the entire list of available configuration options (and an abbreviated description of each one), issue ./configure --help.
+To see the entire list of available configuration options (and an abbreviated description of some of them), issue ./mach configure -- --help | less.
 You may also wish to review the entire file and uncomment any other desired options.
-The commented line for --with-libxul-sdk has an escaped dollar sign - if you have chosed to paste the entries into a mozconfig file in your editor, you do not need the escape, it is only necessary when invoking a subshell in a HERE document.
 Create the file by issuing the following command:

 cat > mozconfig << "EOF"